savushkin-r-d/PLCnext-howto/HowTo install Linux (Ubuntu) tools for C++ programming with Eclipse IDE/readme.md

 Name[en]=eclipse.desktop
 ```

-Create a symlink to make eclipse available from the console:
+Create a symlink to make eclipse avaible from the console:

 ```sh
 cd /usr/local/bin